Networking and Building Relationships (Part 2)

 Soft skills to advance your career

-This article is part of a series of useful tips to help you find success within your company.
+This article is part of a series of useful tips to help you find success in your career and the totality of your life experience.
 While technical skills get us hired for our preferred post, soft skills help us communicate and collaborate effectively in the workplace.
 Soft skills such as knowing how to get along with other people play a major role not just in our careers, but also in our ability to navigate through our daily lives.

 Focus more on being genuinely interested in other people rather than trying really hard to get other people interested in you.
 It makes a huge difference when people actually enjoy being around you, especially if it’s your first few days in the office.
-A team operates best when everyone around you knows each other.
-Developing soft skills such as learning the strengths and weaknesses of your co-workers can make the whole team work effectively and efficiently since the team can take advantage of each member’s unique abilities.
+A team operates best when everyone involved on the team knows each other well.
+Developing soft skills such as learning the strengths and weaknesses of your co-workers can make the whole team work more effectively and efficiently since the team can take advantage of each member’s unique abilities.
 Knowing who to speak to for guidance and assistance in certain aspects of your job will help you get through your tasks smoothly.
-So get to know as many people in your company as you can and start building genuine, professional relationships with them.
+Get to know as many people in your company as you can and start building genuine, professional relationships with them.

 Every day is an opportunity to get to meet new people, so always greet your co-workers with vigor and enthusiasm.

 Personal appearance matters when you interact with your new colleagues.
 It’s the first thing that they notice about you.
-How you carry yourself through your attitude, posture and body language is very important because it’s the first point of contact.
-Remember that action speaks louder than words.
+How you carry yourself, including your attitude, posture, and body language, is very important because it’s the first point of contact.
+Remember that actions speak louder than words.

 Before you greet others, remind yourself to smile.
-Avoid negative thinking that will affect your attitude towards talking to others.
+Avoid negative thinking that may affect your attitude when talking with others.
 People can detect a bad attitude just by looking at a person’s facial expression or hearing the tone of their voice.
-If this is the case, you can negatively affect their mood, which can ruin their day.
+If this is the case, you can negatively affect their mood, which can ruin their day and possibly yours as well.
 That is why smiling when conversing is very important when you’re trying to make a good impression on someone in the company.

 Smiling communicates that you are glad to see the person.
-Action and feelings go together, so even if you’re not in the mood to smile, doing so anyway will tend to make you happy.
+Action and feelings go together, so even if you’re not in the mood to smile, doing so anyway will tend to make you feel happy.
 Others will thank you for that, as a simple smile can be contagious.
-It makes other people happy and give them a pleasant time meeting and talking to you.
+It makes other people feel happy and gives them a pleasant time meeting and talking with you.

-Along the way, you will be introduced to many employees working in various departments of the firm, including yours.
-If you are new to virtually all processes and procedures, one of the best ways to learn is to listen to and watch your senior colleagues train you.
-They come from years of experience, so it’s best to listen intently and carefully.
-Your first few weeks will include new instructions and information.
-The last thing you want to happen is to miss any crucial details, which can potentially sabotage your performance in the company.
+Along the way, you will be introduced to many employees working in various departments of the firm.
+If you are new to virtually all processes and procedures, one of the best ways to learn is to listen to and watch your senior colleagues.
+They likely have years of experience, so it’s best to listen intently and carefully.
+Your first few weeks will include many new instructions and information.
+The last thing you want to happen is to miss any crucial details which can potentially sabotage your performance in the company.

-When you show sincere interest in what the other person is saying, they, too, will find you interesting.
-Encourage them to talk more about themselves, especially their accomplishments, and they will find you a great conversationalist.
+When you show sincere interest in what the other person is saying, they will tend to likewise find you interesting.
+Encourage them to talk about themselves, especially their accomplishments, and they will find you a great conversationalist.
 Everyone has much to say about themselves, but often, there aren’t too many people out there who are patient and sympathetic listeners.
-So be the person to make the other person feel heard and they will surely thank you for it.
+So be the person who makes the other person feel heard and they will surely thank you for it.

 Active listening requires your full attention to the speaker.
-It involves genuine and obvious signs like making eye contact, nodding your head in agreement with someone and asking questions for further clarification.
-You must concentrate on, engage in, and absorb what the other person is saying to you.
-Developing this valuable skill will help you reap benefits as stated below:
+It involves genuine and obvious signs like making eye contact, nodding your head in agreement with someone, and asking questions for further clarification.
+Concentrate on, engage in, and absorb what the other person is saying to you.
+Developing this valuable skill will help you reap numerous benefits.

 Respect and Trust

-You earn the respect and trust of your colleagues because you show that you are supportive and understanding.
-If there are personal or work-related issues, they will be mitigated as each member becomes self-assured and comfortable in working out a solution with each other.
+You earn the respect and trust of your colleagues when you show that you are supportive and understanding.
+If there are personal or work-related issues, they will be mitigated as each member becomes self-assured and comfortable in working out solutions with each other.

 Understand Issues Clearly and Formulate the Best Solutions

-With a better understanding of the issues in the company or of your peers, you can formulate an accurate and optimal solution.
+With a better understanding of the issues in the company or of your peers, you can more easily formulate an accurate and optimal solution.
 In a meeting, it’s easy for anyone to miss out on information when they let their mind wander.
-When you’re asked to come up with a solution, you may offer a wrong or useless one, because of gaps in your knowledge.
+When you’re asked to come up with a solution, if your answer reveals that you haven’t been paying attention.
 A situation like this can endanger your professional image and ability.
-You won’t come across as someone who works efficiently and who has a sharp intellect.
+You won’t come across as someone who works efficiently or who has a sharp intellect.

-One of the best ways to develop a healthy professional relationship within the company is making others feel that they belong to the group.
+One of the best ways to develop healthy professional relationships within the company is by making others feel that they belong to the group.
 Specifically, make them feel important by giving them approval and recognition for their work.